agneevX/homelab/README.md

 - 📼 32GB microSD card
 - 🌐 Gigabit ethernet

-Functions as the main DNS and DHCP server, while also blocking ads in the network, using AdGuard Home.

-For DNS, I use Google DNS, which supports EDNS Client Subnet, which provides faster speeds and a decreased latency for certain CDNs like Akamai or Cloudfront.

-Due to the usage of ECS by default, DNS queries are quite slow, so for DNS caching, I use the versatile Unbound.

-Since Unbound is limited to DNS over TLS, and I've had issues with DNSSEC failures in the past, I use blocky as upstream, which connects to Google's servers over DNS over HTTPS.

-This server also handles the Traefik network proxy over Tailscale.
-More on that below.
+[DNS/DHCP server](#DNS), also handles the Traefik network proxy over Tailscale, more on that below.

-Since this server runs on a SD card, `log2ram` is used to store logs in-memory to reduce writes.
+Since this server runs on a SD card, `log2ram` is used to store certain logs in-memory to reduce writes.

 Runs (mostly in Docker):

 [🔗 **Docker Compose**](./docker-compose/always-on.yml)

+---

 ### Cloud VMs